Regensdorf: SN6

 There is also the SN6, a night train that runs a single service between Zürich Tiefenbrunnen and Regensdorf-Watt, where it terminates.
 It leaves Tiefenbrunnen at 00:56 and arrives, seven stops later, at Regensdorf-Watt at 01:21.

-The route of the SN6 to Regensdorf-Watt: Zürich Tiefenbrunnen, Zürich Stadelhofen, track 1, Zürich Hauptbahnhof, Zürich Hardbrücke, Zürich Oerlikon, Zürich Seebach, Zürich Affoltern.
+The route of the SN6 to Regensdorf-Watt: Zürich Tiefenbrunnen, Zürich Stadelhofen, track 1, Zürich Hauptbahnhof, Zürich Hardbrücke, Zürich Oerlikon, Zürich Seebach and Zürich Affoltern.

-Future service
+New service

-In September 2014, an additional Zürich S-Bahn connection, from Regensdorf to Zürich Hauptbahnhof via the ETH Hönggerberg "Science City" underground station, was published.
+In September 2014, an additional Zürich S-Bahn connection, from Regensdorf to Zürich Hauptbahnhof via the ETH Hönggerberg "Science City" underground station, began.

 Trolleybus

 The nearest Zürich trolleybus option is line 46, which is accessed at the intersection of Geeringstrasse and Rütihofstrasse, about 1.3 miles to the southeast in Höngg.

 Sport

-FC Regensdorf, an amateur football club, play at the Sportanlage Wisacher on Wiesackerstrasse.
-As of the 2019–20 season, they are in 2.
+FC Regensdorf, an amateur football club formed in 1937, play at the Sportanlage Wisacher on Wiesackerstrasse.
+As of the 2025–26 season, they are in the first section of 2.
 Liga, the sixth tier of football in Switzerland.